Columbiformes / Columbidae / Macropygia

 Conservation

-Rated as Least Concern on the IUCN Red List since 1998.
-Has a large range exceeding 20,000 km² with a stable population trend.
-Although population numbers have not been precisely determined, they are estimated to exceed 10,000 individuals, which is above the threshold for a Vulnerable rating.
-Described as common in the southern part of its range and uncommon in the north.
-No major threats have been identified.
+Listed as Least Concern on the IUCN Red List since 1998.
+It has a large range exceeding 20,000 km² (7,700 mi²) and a stable population trend.
+Population numbers are undetermined but thought to be above 10,000.
+It is common in the southern part of its range and uncommon in the northern part, with no major threats identified.

 Source: Wikipedia · CC BY-SA 3.0